evofan/electron-pixijs-typescript/README.md

 [http://ja.esotericsoftware.com/spine-examples-alien](http://ja.esotericsoftware.com/spine-examples-alien)
 Because spine ver 3.8 or higher is required.

+or use other branch.
+>PixiJS Spine plugin supports only format for Spine 3.8.
+Your model has version 3.3.07.
+>Please look in pixi-spine repository README for another branch.

 **electron 5.0.0 “Uncaught ReferenceError: require is not defined”**
 [https://stackoverflow.com/questions/55093700/electron-5-0-0-uncaught-referenceerror-require-is-not-defined](https://stackoverflow.com/questions/55093700/electron-5-0-0-uncaught-referenceerror-require-is-not-defined)
 >nodeIntegration: true